sb-ncbr/ChargeFW2/doc/documentation.md

 ```

-Optinally, user can specify a parameter set (`--par-file`).
+Optionally, user can specify a parameter set (`--par-file`).
 If it is not provided, the ChargeFW2 selects
 the first one from a particular methods based on the list in the previous section.
 The parameters are stored in the
 `/opt/chargefw2/share/parameters/` directory.
 See the explicit parameter setting: